reactjs/react.dev/src/content/reference/react/useEffect.md

 #### Passing no dependency array at all {/*passing-no-dependency-array-at-all*/}

-If you pass no dependency array at all, your Effect runs **after every single render (and re-render)** of your component.
+If you pass no dependency array at all, your Effect runs **after every single render (and re-render)** of your Component.

 ```js {3}
 useEffect(() => {